PayString/paystring-documentation/docs/welcome-to-payid.md

 ---
-id: payid-overview
+id: welcome-to-payid
-title: Overview
+title: Welcome to PayID
-sidebar_label: Overview
+sidebar_label: Welcome to PayID
 ---

+**NOTES** - Welcome to PayID will be somewhat similar to PayID Overview.
+I've kept the content for now. **END NOTES**

 With PayID, you can use human-readable addresses to transmit value in the currency of your choice.
 The PayID network allows participants to reach one another through a standardized address.
 For example, `alice$wallet.com` maps to the corresponding URL `https://wallet.com/alice`.